WHAT BIG TEETH YOU HAVE

 1: to grind, crush, and chew (food) with or as if with the teeth in preparation for swallowing.
 2: to soften or reduce to a pulp by crushing or kneading.

-I’m sure you have noticed that this is not something your dog does.
+I’m sure you have noticed that your dog does not do this.

-Dog’s teeth are designed to tear, rip, cut through and crush.
-The action of crushing is accomplished by what is called the “PSI” or pounds per square inch of pressure the dog can apply.
+Dog’s teeth are designed to tear, rip, cut through, and crush.
+The action of crushing is accomplished by the “PSI” or pounds per square inch of pressure the dog can apply.
 I emphasize the description so that you have a clear picture of the damage a dog can do when biting.
-Additionally, by thrashing their head, an act by which a dog would kill prey in the wild, a dog can put excessive body weight and muscle strength behind the bite, immobilizing his victim further.
+Additionally, by thrashing its head, an act by which a dog would kill prey in the wild, a dog can put excessive body weight and muscle strength behind the bite, immobilizing his victim further.

-Large breed dogs that are bred as guard dogs are overprotective, show signs of being unpredictable, easily agitated, guard resources, fidgety, or high-strung, or untrained, previously abused and not well socialized, are not my choice of pet for a child.
+Large breed dogs bred as guard dogs are overprotective and show signs of being unpredictable, easily agitated, guard resources, fidgety, high-strung, untrained, previously abused, and not well socialized, are not my choice of pet for a child.

 Leave a Reply